 Can I open a bank account for my sole proprietorship?

 Yes.
-You can hire staff, but you must comply with employment and tax laws.
+You can hire employees, but you must comply with labour laws and register for PAYE if required.